astrofrog/astropy-APEs/APE6.rst

 in fact a huge variety of 'n-dimensional datasets' and that there is very little in common for example between a spectrum and an image, in terms of what can be done with them.
-This has prevented the ``NDData`` class from including functionality, and in fact we have been adding functonality then removing it after we have realized that it is not general enough.
-An example of this is arithmetic - what happens when we add two n-dimensional datasets?
-Of course, the data values can be added, but what happens to the mask?
-To the flags?
-To the uncertainties?
+This has prevented the ``NDData`` class from including much functionality, and in fact we have been adding functonality then removing it after we have realized that it is not general enough.

+An example to illustrate this issue is that of arithmetic - what happens when we add two n-dimensional datasets?
+Of course, the data values can be added, but what happens to the mask, to the flags, or to the uncertainties?
 The truth is that there is no general recipe for dealing with this, and that it may be a mistake to try and define it in such a general way.

 This APE takes the approach of re-thinking the purpose of NDData and trying to define a scope for the future.